WEBcodeX1/x0/doc/intro.rst

 Preface / Abstract
 ==================

-The x0 JavaScript browser framework is a powerfull Web-Application framework for building **server-less applications** with focus on object interaction / communication.
+The x0 (cross-objects) JavaScript browser framework is a powerfull Web-Application framework for building **server-less applications** with focus on object interaction / communication.

 The rendering process takes place completely in the browser.
 Backends only supply